victorap93/react-bootstrap-table-loading/README.md

 # React Bootstrap Table Loading

-This component create a ramdom size placeholder.
+This component creates a placeholder of random size with specific number of rows and columns.

 ## Install